UAW LOCAL 4811 BYLAWS

 Section 2.
 Membership shall be defined as members in good standing as defined in the Constitution of the International Union, UAW.

-Section 6.
+Section 7.
 The Campuses of the Local Union shall be:

-1. Berkeley
+Berkeley

-2. Berkeley Lab
+Berkeley Lab

-3. Davis
+Davis

-4. Irvine
+Irvine

-5. Los Angeles
+Los Angeles

-6. Merced
+Merced

-7. Riverside
+Riverside

-8. San Diego
+San Diego

-9. San Francisco
+San Francisco

-10. Santa Barbara
+Santa Barbara

-11. Santa Cruz
+Santa Cruz

 Campuses and Bargaining Unit subsets thereof shall be used for internal organizational structure of the Local Union, such as for the apportionment of Joint Council representation.

-Section 7.
+Section 8.
 Members in good standing of the Local Union shall be considered members of a Campus by satisfying at least one of the following criteria:

-Section 8.
-Campuses shall have monthly membership meetings.
+Section 9.
+Campuses shall hold Campus membership meetings each calendar month.
 Campuses may request an exception from the Executive Board or Joint Council.
-Notice of these meetings shall be provided at least one week in advance by email and on the Local Union website.
+The purpose of the Campus membership meetings shall be to report and discuss the work of the Local Union and to place information before the members.
+Notice of these meetings shall be provided at least seven (7) calendar days in advance by email.

-Section 10.
+Section 11.
 The initiation fee shall be set at ten dollars ($10).

-Section 11.
+Section 12.
 Any member employed in a title that comes under the jurisdiction of the Local Union whose dues are not paid by the end of one (1) calendar month shall automatically be suspended, consistent with Article 16 of the Constitution of the International Union, UAW.
 Reinstatement will be granted to members in good standing and will require a reinstatement fee equivalent to the Initiation Fee.

-Section 12.
+Section 13.
 All members in good standing will be granted full voting privileges.
 Members in good standing of a particular Campus may vote in elections or other votes at that Campus.

-Section 15.
-Each member in good standing of this Local Union has the right to nominate and vote; to express opinions on all subjects before the Local Union; to attend all membership meetings and express views, arguments and opinions on all matters and business, including candidates for office, properly before the meeting; to meet and assemble freely with other members and generally, to participate in the activities of the Local Union in a responsible manner consistent with good conscience in order to present and discuss factually and honestly the issues and personalities upon which the membership must base its decisions.
-These rights shall at all times be subject to the rules of procedure governing meetings and other uniform rules and regulations contained in the Constitution, Bylaws and other official rules of the Local Union.
+Section 16.
+Each member in good standing of this Local Union has the right to nominate and vote; to express opinions on all subjects before the Local Union; to attend all membership meetings and express views, arguments and opinions on all matters and business, including candidates for elected positions, properly before the meeting; to meet and assemble freely with other members; and, generally, to participate in the activities of the Local Union in a responsible manner consistent with good conscience in order to present and discuss factually and honestly the issues and personalities upon which the membership must base its decisions.
+These rights shall at all times be subject to the rules of procedure governing meetings and other uniform rules and regulations contained in the Constitution of the International Union, UAW, the Local Union Bylaws and other official rules of the Local Union.

 Article 5, Powers of Administration

 Section 1.
-The membership is the highest authority of this Local Union and shall be empowered to take or direct any action not inconsistent with the Constitution of the International Union, UAW or Local Union Bylaws.
+The membership is the highest authority of this Local Union and shall be empowered to take or direct any action not inconsistent with the Constitution of the International Union, UAW or the Local Union Bylaws.

 Section 2.
 Between membership meetings or membership votes, the Joint Council shall be the highest authority of the Local Union and shall be empowered to act on behalf of the membership.